dd9jn/rfc4880bis/crypto-refresh.md

 - MPI of DSA or ECDSA value s.

-#### Algorithm-Specific Fields for EdDSA signatures: {#sig-eddsa}
+#### Algorithm-Specific Fields for EdDSA signatures {#sig-eddsa}

-- MPI of an EC point R, represented as a (non-prefixed) native (little-endian) octet string up to the field size (fsize) of the curve used.

-- MPI of EdDSA value S, also in native little-endian format with a length up to the field size (fsize) of the curve used.

-The format of R and S for use with EdDSA is described in {{RFC8032}}.
+- two MPI-encoded objects, whose contents and formatting depend on the choice of curve used (see {{curve-specific-formats}}).

 A version 3 signature MUST NOT be created and MUST NOT be used with EdDSA.

+##### Algorithm-Specific Fields for Ed25519 signatures

+The two MPIs for Ed25519 use octet strings R and S as described in {{RFC8032}}.

+- MPI of an EC point R, represented as a (non-prefixed) native (little-endian) octet string up to 32 octets.

+- MPI of EdDSA value S, also in (non-prefixed) native little-endian format with a length up to 32 octets.

 #### Notes on Signatures